 November 7th – November 14th

 Thanksgiving cards — while totally awesome and greatly appreciated by everyone — don’t tend to cause the same rush of mail as the rest of the holidays.
-Good news for those who may wait until the last minute!
+Which, of course, means good news for those who may wait until the last minute!
 The typical 3-7 day delivery time still applies so if you get wrapped up in life it’s not the end of the world.
-Though, as mentioned before, there may be extra slow downs this year so keep that in mind.
+Though, as mentioned before, there may be extra slow downs this year (as last year) so keep that in mind.

 Timing on sending cards out-of-state or overseas: